rtenlab/sBEET-mg/README.md

 ...
 ```
 From left to right, the column headers are "taskset name", "starting time", "end time", "total number of jobs", "number of missed jobs", "estimated energy consumption" respectively.

+## Simulator
+The simulator mentioned in Section VI-B can be found in branch/simulator.

 The results of measured power consumption will also be saved in the same folder in the format of csv.